angela-cheruto9/dsc-phase-1-project/README.md

 The objective of this project is to perform exploratory data analysis on a movie dataset in order to determine the relationship between variables.

-Data used in this project can be obtained from the [zipped_data](https://github.com/angela-cheruto9/dsc-phase-1-project/tree/master/zippedData)in this Github repository.
+Data used in this project can be obtained from the [zippedData] (https://github.com/angela-cheruto9/dsc-phase-1-project/tree/master/zippedData) in the project repository.

-Now you will put your new skills to use with a large end-of-Phase project!
-This project should take 20 to 30 hours to complete.
+## Project aim

+Analyse and determine the relationship between variables in the movie dataset.

+## Data
+The project uses data that can be found in the project [Github repository]()

 ## Project Overview